Characterization of input-to-output stability for infinite-dimensional systems: finite-dimensional IOS theory

 Next, we show \ref{itm:IOSsuperpositionsFiniteDim2}: $\Sigma_\text{finite}$ is BORS by Lemma \ref{lem:BORSFiniteDim} and from $f(0,0) = 0$ follows OCEP: $\phi(\ph,0,0) \equiv 0$ is a trajectory and by \cite[Thm.
 1.40]{Mir23}, the trajectories of $\Sigma_\text{finite}$ are Lipschitz continuous with respect to initial states, in particular, for all $r, \tau > 0$ there exists $C = C(r,\tau) > 0$ such that for all $x \in B_r$, $u \in B_{r,\U}$ and $t \in I\colon t \leq \tau$, it holds that $\norm{\phi(t,x,u)}_X \leq C \norm{x}_X$.
 OCEP then follows from continuity of $h$.
 Hence, \ref{itm:IOSsuperpositionsFiniteDim2} follows from Theorem \ref{thm:IOSequivalences}. \end{proof}

 \begin{remark} Compared to \cite[Thm.
-1]{ISW01} our proposition holds for a more general class of systems as we do not require $f$ to be locally Lipschitz continuous but only Lipschitz continuous in the first variable on bounded subsets and the output may also depend on the control.
+1]{ISW01}\pb{, Proposition \ref{prop:IOSsuperpositionsFiniteDim}} holds for a more general class of systems as we do not require $f$ to be locally Lipschitz continuous (in both variables) but only Lipschitz continuous in the first variable on bounded subsets and \pb{OUAG is sufficient to imply IOS as opposed to OGUAG in \cite[Thm.
+1]{ISW01}.}

 Note that Theorem \ref{thm:IOSequivalences} can be applied to forward complete ODE systems whose $f$ is not necessarily Lipschitz continuous.
-However, in this case the simplifications which we have in Proposition \ref{prop:IOSsuperpositionsFiniteDim} do not occur in general. \end{remark}
+However, in this case the simplifications which we have in Proposition \ref{prop:IOSsuperpositionsFiniteDim} do not occur in general. ~\QED \end{remark}